Unleash/unleash-edge/development-guide.md

 ### Common commands

  - `cargo add ...` - Add a dependency to the Cargo.toml file
+ - `cargo remove ...` - Remove a dependency from the Cargo.toml file
+ - `cargo check` - Checks a local package and all of its dependencies for errors
+ - `cargo clippy` - Run Clippy to get code warnings
+ - `cargo fmt` - Format the code using rustfmt
+ - `cargo test` - Run the tests
+ - `cargo build` - Build a debug build.
+The executable will be available in ./target/debug/unleash-edge once successful
+ - `cargo build --release` - Build a release build.
+The executable will be available in ./target/release/unleash-edge once successful. - If you want to run loadtesting, you should really build in release mode.
+10-20x faster than the debug build

 ### Testing

 By default `cargo test` will run all the tests.
 If you want to exclude the expensive integration tests you can instead run `cargo test --bin unleash-edge`.

+### Docker requirement
+In order for all tests to successfully build, you'll need Docker installed.
+We use [testcontainers](https://github.com/testcontainers/testcontainers-rs) to spin up a redis container to test our redis feature.
+Testcontainers require docker to run